nautobot/nautobot/nautobot/docs/configuration/optional-settings.md

 !!! note
     If SSH public key authentication has been set up on the remote device(s) for the system account under which Nautobot runs, these parameters are not needed.

+!!! note
+    If a given device has an appropriately populated [secrets group](../../models/extras/secretsgroup/) assigned to it, the [secrets](../../models/extras/secret/) defined in that group will take precedence over these default values.

 ---

 ## NAPALM_ARGS